-Items included in these financial statements are measured using the currency of the primary economic environment in which the company operates ('the functional currency').
-These financial statements are presented in Bangladesh Taka (Taka/Tk./BDT) which is also the functional currency of the company.
-The amounts in these financial statements have been rounded off to the nearest Taka in thousand (Taka'000).
+Items included in these financial statements are measured using the currency of the primary economic environment in which the Company operates ('the functional currency').
+These financial statements are presented in Bangladesh Taka (Taka/Tk./BDT) which is also the functional currency of the Company.
+The amounts in these financial statements have been rounded off to the nearest Taka in thousand (Taka'000) except otherwise indicated.
 Because of these rounding off, in some instances the totals may not match the sum of individual balances.